Code of Student Conduct

 - One Minute Skill Builder (student calls parents with administration)

-- Miss class time (15 minutes) Make restitution (cleaning, note writing, supervised recess or lunch etc… ) Mandatory call home
+- Miss class time (15 minutes) Make restitution (cleaning, note writing, head down, etc… ) Mandatory call home

 - Miss class time out of the office (30 min) Mandatory call home